Freescale/gstreamer-imx/README.md

   it is possible to configure these elements to auto-rotate images according to the information in [image-orientation tags](https://developer.gnome.org/gstreamer/stable/gstreamer-GstTagList.html#GST-TAG-IMAGE-ORIENTATION:CAPS).
 * videosink : Render video frames to the Linux framebuffer.
-All operations that videotransform elements can handle (currently except for overlay compositions) can also be handled by these sinks.
+All operations that videotransform elements can handle can also be handled by these sinks.
 In addition, tearing-free playback is possible by making use of framebuffer page flipping that is tied to vsync.
+(Set the `use-vsync` property to TRUE to make use of this.)
 Aspect ratio can be preserved - excess space on the framebuffer is then letterboxed.
+Just like the videotransform elements, these video sinks can handle GstVideoOverlayCompositionMeta data.
+However, see the notes below.
 * compositor : Assembles multiple input video streams into one output frame, just like the standard GStreamer compositor element.
 Its properties match those of GStreamer's standard compositor, making these 2D blitter compositor elements drop-in replacements for the standard compositor (which doe